 The representative functions of the Law Society are to represent its members and to serve their interests.

-Services include continuing legal education (provided by the Law Society through its branches) and the provision of the legal executive diploma.
+Services include continuing legal education (provided by the Law Society through its branches).
 Branches provide representative services and activities, including collegial activities.

 Full membership of the Law Society is voluntary, and is open to any lawyer, that is anyone with a current practising certificate.
 The benefits of membership include access to the full range of the Law Society’s representative services and the opportunity to have a say in the way the profession is regulated.